BenHollamby/BenHollamby/README.md

 ### Hello there.

-Wannabe Cloud/Platform/DevOps Engineer with a passion for operations, automation, and security.
+Cloud Engineer with a passion for operations, automation, and security.

-Currently a consultant for Arkahna in the Sigil team.
-The sigil team focuses on operations, pro-active monitoring, and practical security recommendations for clients.
+Currently a Senior Consultant for Arkahna in the Sigil team.
+The Sigil team focuses on operations, pro-active monitoring, and practical security recommendations for clients.

 Developing a taste for programming after seeing what my colleagues at Arkahna are doing, and currently trying to answer the question, I learned this language... now what?